nicolasbotto/live-video-analytics-iot-edge-csharp/src/edge/modules/grpcExtension/readme.md

 Follow instruction in [Deploy module from Azure portal](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-deploy-modules-portal) to deploy the container image as an IoT Edge module (use the IoT Edge module option).

 ## gRPC server response
-Once the setup is complete and you instantiate a graph using [our VSCode quickstart](https://docs.microsoft.com/en-us/azure/media-services/live-video-analytics-edge/analyze-live-video-use-your-grpc-model-quickstart?pivots=programming-language-csharp) or via Azure Portal, you will see JSON printed on your screen that looks something like this
+Once the setup is complete and you instantiate the [gRPCExtension topology](https://github.com/Azure/live-video-analytics/blob/master/MediaGraph/topologies/grpcExtension/topology.json) using [our VSCode quickstart](https://docs.microsoft.com/en-us/azure/media-services/live-video-analytics-edge/analyze-live-video-use-your-grpc-model-quickstart?pivots=programming-language-csharp) or via Azure Portal, you will see JSON printed on your screen that looks something like this

 ```JSON
 {